Isan language: Endonyms

-Isan people tend to only refer to themselves and their language as Lao when in Northeastern Thailand where ethnic Lao form the majority of the population, or in private settings of other Isan people, typically away from other Thai-speaking people, where the language can be used freely.
-Isan speakers typically find the term Lao offensive when used by outsiders due to its usage as a discriminatory slur directed against the Isan people, often insinuating their rural upbringings, superstitious beliefs, links with the Lao people of Laos (i.e., not Thai) and traditional, agrarian lifestyles.
-In dealings with Lao people from Laos, Isan people may sometimes use Phasa Lao Isan, or 'Isan Lao language', or simply Isan when clarification is needed as to their origins or why the accents differ.
-The use of Lao or Lao Isan identity, although eschewed by younger generations, is making a comeback, but use of these terms outside of private settings of Isan people or with other Lao people, has strong political associations, especially with the far-left political movements advocating greater autonomy for the region.
+Isan people tend to refer to themselves and their language as Lao only when in settings with other Isan people, where the language can be used freely, typically away from other Thai-speaking people.
+Isan speakers typically find the term Lao offensive when used by outsiders, due to its usage as a discriminatory slur, often insinuating their rural upbringings, superstitious beliefs, links with the Lao people of Laos (i.e., not Thai) and traditional, agrarian lifestyles.
+In dealings with Lao people from Laos, Isan people may sometimes use Phasa Lao Isan or 'Isan Lao language' or simply Isan when clarification is needed as to their origins or why their accents differ.
+The use of Lao or Lao Isan identity, although eschewed by younger generations, is making a comeback, but use of these terms outside of private settings or with other Lao people has strong political associations, especially with the far-left political movements advocating greater autonomy for the region.

-As a result, younger people have adopted the neologism Isan to describe themselves and their language as it conveniently avoids ambiguity with the Laotian Lao as well as association with movements, historical and current, that tend to be leftist and at odds with the central government in Bangkok.
+As a result, younger people have adopted the neologism Isan to describe themselves and their language, as it conveniently avoids ambiguity with the Laotian Lao as well as association with movements, historical and current, that tend to be leftist and at odds with the central government in Bangkok.
 The language is also called affectionately Phasa Ban Hao (ภาษาบ้านเฮา, ພາສາບ້ານເຮົາ, [pʰáː.sǎː bâːn háw]), which can be translated as either 'our home language' or 'our village language'.